Enjoy these tips for making the most of Venus in Aries, either by birth or transit

 Tap into your courage to be vulnerable

-I watched Brene Brown’s new Netflix special yesterday, and what struck me was how Venus in Aries her message on courage and vulnerability is.
+When I watched Brene Brown’s new Netflix special I was struck by how Venus in Aries her message on courage and vulnerability is.
 In one part, Brene tells the story of talking to a group of special forces troops.
 She asks them if they know of a single instance of courage that didn’t require uncertainty, risk and emotional exposure – the definition of vulnerability.
 And after a time of silence, one man stood up and said “Three tours ma’am.
 There is no courage without vulnerability.”
 This is Venus in Aries all over.
 Being willing to put yourself out there, to boldly put yourself forward despite the fear of criticism and failure, to take that one brave risk that offers a chance for change, for connection.
 Courage isn’t just for battle – it is saying “I love you” for the first time, having a tough conversation with colleagues, and being willing to stand your own ground on an important issue.
 These can happen anywhere, at any time, and can be life-changing moments.

 Bring the ME back into the WE